trance-project/trance/README.md

 sbt package
 ```

-The application can now be ran with spark-submit.
-For example, to run the
+You can run the application with spark-submit.
+For example, to run the application
-application defined in `Test2Spark.scala` as a local spark job do:
+corresponding to the application defined in `ShredTest2NNLUnshredSkewSpark.scala` as a local spark job do:

 ```
-spark-submit --class sparkutils.generated.Test2Spark \
+spark-submit --class sparkutils.generated.ShredTest2NNLUnshredSkewSpark \
   --master "local[*]" target/scala-2.12/sparkutils_2.12-0.1.jar
 ```

-If you would like your output to print to console, you can edit the generated
+If you would like to print to console, you can edit the generated
-application jar to do so.
-Just uncomment the line `Test2.print`, then redirect to
+application file - just uncomment the line `Test2NNL.print` at the
-stdout:
+bottom of the application file, then redirect to stdout:

 ```
-spark-submit --class sparkutils.generated.Test2Spark \
+spark-submit --class sparkutils.generated.ShredTest2NNLUnshredSkewSpark \
   --master "local[*]" target/scala-2.12/sparkutils_2.12-0.1.jar > out
 ```